nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Scrape licenses of upstream dependencies

-This is tool from Google.
-Might be useful to collect all the licenses or checking if you can use the project for example in proprietary or commercial environment. — official Go team
+Collect all the licenses for checking if you can use the project, for example in proprietary or commercial environment. — Google

 ```